jacob670/react-aws-chat-application-v2-frontend/README.md

-# QuickChats Front End
+# Name(TDB) Front End
-This is the client side application for the project QuickChats which used the framework React.
+This is the client side application for the project  which used the framework React.
 The server side can be found here (https://github.com/jacob670/java-aws-chat-application-v2).

 ## QuickChats Features
 When authenticated, the user will be able to do countless things on the application

-### 'simple chat room'
-- This is simply a generic chat room where if they choose the option, they will be sent to a chat room where anyone on the server can access.
-- There will be no use of a database on this feature as the messages will just simply be gone after they leave
+- View the top trending movies in the world today, whether that be new releases or the classics

+### 'View Trending Movies'
+- This feature of the application is called on a lambda function with api gateway
+- The lambda function calls on The Movie Database API and returns the respsone
+- The route is protected by making sure there is an authorization token in the storage
+- For this simple api, no authorization token is needed to complete the api request with gateway